History

 Ian Berry’s artwork for Levi’s®

-As part of the campaign The Greatest Story Ever Worn, Levi’s® collaborated with the artist Ian Berry to tell 501® jeans’ history with the biggest denim art installation ever created, which is 10 meters long and 4 meters high.
+As part of the campaign, Levi’s® collaborated with the artist Ian Berry to tell the history of the 501® jeans through the biggest denim art installation ever created, measuring 10 meters long and 4 meters high.
 The billboard is a 501® jeans’ recycled pieces collage and celebrates the main communities who made the garment iconic, from 1880s cowboys to ’70s queers and ’90s punks.

 Ian Berry

-It is a European traveling exhibit that debuted in Paris, in Place de la République, on March 16th.
+It is a European traveling exhibit that debuted in Paris at Place de la République on March 16th.
 From April 17th to 26th, the artwork was showcased at the University of Milan’s historic Ca’ Granda central courtyard for Design Week 2023.
 It will be in Madrid, in Plaza del Callao, from May 4th to 7th.

 Potrebbe interessarti anche